-Consequent to its success, the CSF has been adopted by many governments, not in a battle against each other, but in the ongoing fight against criminal elements who have no regard for a nation’s sovereignty, and seek to cause harm.
+Consequent to its success, the CSF has been adopted by many governments and federal agencies, not in a battle against each other, but in the ongoing fight against criminal elements who have no regard for a nation’s sovereignty, and seek to cause harm.

 Companies recognize a good thing when they see it, particularly if they are considered primary targets for hackers.
 Microsoft jumped on the bandwagon, right along with Intel; financial institutions like JP Morgan Chase and the Bank of England came on board; they were joined by infrastructure organizations such as the Ontario Energy Board and Nippon T&T Corporation.
 Adoption stands at more than 30% in the US alone.

 What Are The 5 Pillars Of The NIST Cybersecurity Framework?

 You should be aware, however, that you cannot comply with a framework.
 The core of the NIST CSF is a massive spreadsheet composed of 20 pages.
 Its purpose is to help your company comply with your cybersecurity requirements.
 The CSF was created to help you help yourself.

 The NIST framework provides an outline of five areas to build and improve on your information security program.

 It’s essential to know what you have before you can start protecting it.